M64GitHub/neuralnet/README.md

 Artificial Feedforward Evolutionary/Genetic Neural Network: An Adaptable Model for Test and Learning Purposes in Multi-class Classification or Nonlinear Regression.
 Evolution-theory and genetic algorithm based learning.
 Hacking playground and deep dive into the concepts of modern ML and Ai.

 ## Motivation
-The goal is to research and better understand the concepts of modern ML, by writing them myself and creating a playground for experimentation.
-One focus shall then lay in inspection of the later trained model, and trying to find out in what ways a model can be best analyzed, if, at all.
-I am thinking of writing a kind of visualizer / "debugger" of the trained model's activity when reacting to different inputs.
-I am curious if multiple (almost "isolatable") "brain regions" will emerge, that trigger specific output labels, or the model's "knowledge" will be completely un-analyzable.
+The objective is to explore and deepen understanding of contemporary machine learning concepts by implementing them from scratch and establishing a platform for experimentation.
+One key area of focus will involve analyzing the trained models to determine the most effective methods for assessment, if any.
+I plan to develop a visualizer or "debugger" to observe the trained model's behavior in response to various inputs.
+I'm curious to see if distinct "brain regions" will emerge, each triggering specific output labels, or if the model's comprehension will remain opaque.

-This is currently replicating lost work of my youth in C ;), and continueing with it.
-I think the first artificial neural network / evolution theory based learning combination I developed in C++, but not sure anymore.
+Currently, this project involves recreating work I undertook in my youth using C ;), and expanding upon it.
+While I believe my initial exploration into artificial neural networks and evolution theory-based learning was in C++, I am no longer certain.

 ## Status
 - Overall: Pre functional